lazypomelo/plotlyjs/README.md

 )
 ```
 **Notes:**
 - *clear* - By default, all text paragraphs are placed below the previously generated content, expanding from the left.
-Setting ``` r clear = F ``` makes the text paragraphs appear to the right of previously generated object (if  the space permits).
+Setting ```clear = F ``` makes the text paragraphs appear to the right of previously generated object (if  the space permits).

 ``` r
 plotlyCompile(reportFile = "path/to/your/file.html",